atomicals-community/atomicals-guide/collection-containers/dmint-guide.md

 > ​💡 To avoid errors and unexpected discrepancies during the operation, it is recommended to test the entire process on the testnet before any actions on the mainnet.​

-> ​❗ When transferring to a specified address in each step, ensure that you only transfer the same amount of sats, as the tool does not support change and will consume the entire UTXO.​

 > ​❗ Each step that includes content with \`#container-name\` represents the container name, and it must start with \`#\`.
 Otherwise, some commands may identify it as a different type of Atomicals.​

 > ​💰 For each command in the steps with \`--satsbyte\`, please fill in the value based on the on-chain gas situation.​